renatobanzai/iris-python-covid19/readme.md

 ```

 ### Main Menu
-Now the project has a main menu that points you to the functionalities:
+The project has a main menu that points you to the functionalities:
 - COVID-19 Chart Example "/covid19-chart": A interactive chart using globals + Python
 - Global CRUD Example "/config-CRUD": A demonstration of a Globals CRUD
 - Reset Data (Dont Panic!) "/reset-data": If you want to re-perform the start-up applications process